Why Do My Nike Shoes Squeak? (Here’s How to Fix)

 1. Locate the source of the squeaking

-If you have trouble finding the source of the squeaking, try to place pressure on different parts of the shoes.
+If you can’t find the squeaking’s source, press on various shoe parts.
 You can stand up on your toes or even rock the shoes back and forth.

-Nine times out of ten, the source of the squeaking is located underneath the insoles of your shoes.
+Most often, the squeaking comes from beneath the shoe insoles.
 Squeaking can also happen due to friction from the tongue, but it is unlikely.

 Once you have located the source of the squeaking, we are ready to move on to…